-I used to write a lot on this blog about the myths that surround medical malpractice in Maryland and throughout this country.
-I’ve largely jumped off the soapbox because I realized something: no one is really listening.
-Most readers of this blog that are digging into those kinds of post already either agree or disagree and I’m not changing anyone’s mind.
+I’ve largely jumped off the soapbox because I realized something: no one is listening.
+Most readers of this blog are digging into those kinds of posts they already either agree or disagree with, and I’m not changing anyone’s mind.
 So it just feels like a fool’s errand to keep trying.

-Max Kennerly didn’t get this memo and writes a real nice post today shedding more light on the reality of this epidemic, one that we have not made a real dent into in spite of a lot of smart people trying to help solve the problem.
+Max Kennerly didn’t get this memo and writes a really nice post (that is no longer available) today shedding more light on the reality of this epidemic, one that we have not made a real dent into despite a lot of smart people trying to help solve the problem.

-One issues Max talks about is the crazy paradox of doctors saying, “The problem is defensive medicine.
+One issue Max talks about is the crazy paradox of doctors saying, “The problem is defensive medicine.
 I order my patient tests they don’t need and might subject them to harm because I want to cover myself against lawsuits even though I have malpractice coverage.”
 Here is one saying almost exactly this.
-It seems like an unbelievably self-incriminating statement that some doctors blithely give all of the time.
-They could at least throw us a bone and show enough self awareness to acknowledge the insanity of it.
+It seems like an unbelievably self-incriminating statement that some doctors blithely give all the time.
+They could at least throw us a bone and show enough self-awareness to acknowledge the insanity of it.

-Of course, I’m doing a little of the very thing I’m accusing doctors of doing.
-There are a number of influences that cause doctors to over treat their patients, including some that are purely “fear litigation” related.
-But those pushing the defensive medicine myth don’t try to untangle or even acknowledge this complexity.
+I’m doing a little of the very thing I’m accusing doctors of doing.
+There are several influences that cause doctors to over-treat their patients, including some that are purely “fear litigation” related.
+But those pushing the defensive medicine myth don’t untangle or even acknowledge this complexity.
 They just draw a straight line from unnecessary tests to the Malpractice Lawsuit Dragon.

 I think, and this is the first time I realized it, this is a part of why lawyers and victims are losing this public relations war.
-Lawyers are the mouthpiece for victims (and ourselves, of course).
-We tend to see everything in cold analytical terms, allowing for gray.
-The public we are wanting to persuade to see it our way has little time or energy for the problem.
-They make decisions like how I decided that speed cameras are good.
+Lawyers are the mouthpiece for victims (and ourselves).
+We see everything in cold analytical terms, allowing for gray.
+The public, who we want to persuade to see it our way, has little time or energy for the problem.
+They decide, like how I decided, that speed cameras are good.
 So the simple “defensive medicine costs us billions” argument is probably unbeatable.

-Honestly, this was going to be a two sentence post linking Max’s post when this started.
+Honestly, this would be a two-sentence post linking Max’s post when this started.